-They compared the groups of certificates against each other, and there are a number of interesting conclusions in there, It’s an interesting paper that we may dig into more, but there were a couple conclusions that jumped out at me that directly talk to the idea of certificates and their value in providing identity for a site and providing information that people can use.
+They compared the groups of certificates against each other, and there are a number of interesting conclusions in there.
+Some conclusions that jumped out at me that directly talk to the idea of certificates and their value in providing identity for a site and providing information that people can use.

-One is that, on the whole, when they compared the phishing certs to the domains that they were trying to replicate, they say (and this is a direct quote), “These phishing certs do not typically replicate issue and subject information from the sites they’re trying to imitate.”
+One is that on the whole, when they compared the phishing certs to the domains that they were trying to replicate, they say, “These phishing certs do not typically replicate issue and subject information from the sites they’re trying to imitate.”
 In other words, the certs that are used on the phishing sites are very unlikely to actually contain information that is imitative of the site that they are trying to spoof.
 So if I'm trying to spoof a major bank, I don’t have a cert on there that has the name of the major bank in the organization field, by way of example.

 Tim: Correct.
 The reason we have EV is because the Organization Validation concept was fundamentally unpoliced.
 At the time, therefore, it was hard for a relying party to turn around and say, “I'm prepared to trust this OV information” because there was no transparency and no real consistency between CAs.
 Maybe not even consistency over time.
 An individual CA might change its practices.

-So it was hard for relying parties to make the judgment to say, “I'm prepared to trust that this cert is telling me who this is.”
+So it was hard for relying parties to say, “I'm prepared to trust that this cert is telling me who this is.”
 However, EV is different because it’s codified, it’s transparent, it’s consistent, and ultimately it’s highly reliable.
 It’s very accurate information.

 This comes to finding number two from the Aachen study that I thought was interesting.
 They compared the percentage of the known phishing certs that were EV to the percentage of known benign certs that were EV.